A Russian missile attack in eastern Ukraine kills a 10-year-old boy and his grandmother

 Officials said preliminary information indicated the Kremlin’s forces used two Iskander missiles in the attack, the same as in the previous day’s attack on the eastern village of Hroza that killed 51.

-One of the missiles landed in the street, leaving a crater, and the other hit a three-story building, setting it ablaze, according to Oleh Syniehubov, head of the Kharkiv Regional State Administration.
+One of the missiles landed in the street, leaving a crater, and the other hit a three-story building, setting it ablaze, according to Syniehubov.

 Debris and rubble littered the street.
 Surrounding buildings were blackened by the blast, which blew out windows and damaged parked cars.